 When I’m stuck, I usually just start writing like it’s my diary (with out the too in-depth details).
 I feel as if, when writing, if it comes from the heart, and flows it’s better for someone to read.
 And one trick that I use for myself; try to flow into different topics as best as you can.
 Things such as: however, therefor, also, including, on the other hand, etc, are great for keeping the ideas going!

 And my blog is: http://alittleburdtoldme.blogspot.com/ (feel free to check it out!)

 I hope this helps you!

 I REALLY want to write for chictopia.
 I think I have alot of potential, and it’s great practice for me because I want to work at Teen Vogue.
-Any pointers or tips?posted about 2 years ago
+Any pointers or tips?posted over 5 years ago